CIT Services

 Ray Hayes, NEPA CIT, The Advocacy Alliance

-Barbara Durkin, Director of Lackawanna/Susquehanna County Drug and Alcohol Programs
+Barbara Durkin, Acting Director of Health and Human Services/Drug and Alcohol Director

 Steve Eltz, NEPA CIT, Peer Specialist, The Advocacy Alliance